 Positions submitted to the Dean’s Office will be posted on the University at Albany's Moodle website maintained through by the Internships & Career Services Department.
 This posting method will be password protected and only accessible to UAlbany SPH students and faculty advisors.
 Students have a time period in which to review posted positions.
 Students then submit a list of positions to which they would like to apply to the Dean’s Office.
 Potential mentors will then receive a set of resumes from interested students (electronically from the Dean’s Office) and can decide to interview any number of applicants at their discretion.

-Alternatively, a student, in consultation with the faculty advisor and the Coordinator of Internships and Career Services, can develop a proposal for an internship experience outside of those submitted to SPH.
+Alternatively, a student, in consultation with the faculty advisor and the Director of Internships and Career Services, can develop a proposal for an internship experience outside of those submitted to SPH.
 If a student finds a position in this way, the organization is not required to complete the formal submission, posting and search process.
 In all cases, students are responsible for selecting internship positions deemed by the student’s faculty advisor to be appropriate to their program of study.

 Do most internship positions provide students with monetary compensation?

-The vast majority of MPH internships are funded, typically between $12 and $15/hour.
+The majority of MPH internships are funded, typically between $12 and $15/hour.
 If providing an hourly salary is not feasible, offering a stipend will be beneficial in competing for students.
 Student funding may be available through the School for internships with local health departments and the NYS DOH through the Public Health Leaders of Tomorrow (PHLOT) program or a Maternal and Child Health Grant (MCH).
 PHLOT funding is available only to MS and MPH students completing the internship for academic credit and is limited to students with U.S. citizenship or permanent residence.

 Are students graded for the performance within the internship position?